bem-archive/do-it-yourself-workshop/exercises/генерация_заготовки_проекта/problem.md

 [?]
 What base library to use? bem-core
 [?]
 Would you like any additional libraries? bem-components [?]
 What platforms to use? desktop
 [?]
-Use design + autoprefixer from library `bem-components`?
-Yes [?]
-What technologies to use? bemjson.js, browser.js+bemhtml, node.js
+Use design from bem-components?
+Yes
 [?]
-What template system to use? bemhtml
+What technologies to use? bemjson.js, browser.js+bemhtml, bemhtml
 [?]
 Build static HTML?
 Yes
 ```